Biodegradable polymer: History

-Biodegradable polymers have a long history, and since many are natural products, the precise timeline of their discovery and use cannot be accurately traced.
+Very early work on biodegradable materials necessarily preceded the era of synthetic polymers, which require petrochemicals.
+This early work focused on natural polymers or their derivatives.
 One of the first medicinal uses of a biodegradable polymer was the catgut suture, which dates back to at least 100 AD.
 The first catgut sutures were made from the intestines of sheep, but modern catgut sutures are made from purified collagen extracted from the small intestines of cattle, sheep, or goats.